BlackMetalz/Mysql/Replication_Setup.md

 Done.
 This is basic setup Mysql Replication for single database with size is not too big.

-# replication for big data ( in my case 1.2Tb raw data )
+# Setup Replication for whole Mysql Server

 Config mysql file like this. /data of mine is 4Tb and i do have 16Gb Ram for this slave ( master 128Gb ).
 So i can set innodb-buffer-pool-size = 12G